edwardelson/Analog-Heart-Rate-Monitor/README.md

 # Analog-Heart-Rate-Monitor
 EE2031 Analog Electronics Project
 National University of Singapore
+Stay tuned for updates on the circuit design!